pingcap/blog/tidb-cloud-in-public-preview.md

 ## Get started today

 Ready to give TiDB Cloud a try?
-Choose from one of the public preview options:
+Click [here](https://tidbcloud.com/signup) and choose from one of the public preview options:

 * **48-Hour free trial**: For developers interested in a quick preview and try out a standard TiDB cluster for 48 hours.
 * **Proof of concept**: For developers who want to test out their applications.
 Apply for a free two week proof-of-concept with unlimited cluster size and dedicated technical support.